 Lou Malnati’s and Giordano’s are the most famous Chicago pizzerias that serves deep dish pizza but they’re not the only ones worth visiting.
 We say visit as many as your stomach can handle.

-Buffalo, Detroit, New Haven and New York also have distinctive pizza styles.
+Buffalo, Chicago, Detroit, New Haven and New York City have distinctive pizza styles.

 We update our articles regularly.
 Some updates are major while others are minor link changes and spelling corrections.
 Let us know if you see anything that needs to be updated in this article.